 It's normal to experience light soreness in your muscles 24-48 hours after your training.
 However, deep soreness, especially in the joints, may indicate an injury.

 Every muscle has an opposing muscle, such as quadriceps and hamstrings or abdominals and lower back.
 If you train one muscle, train the opposing muscle to avoid creating imbalances in your body that can lead to injury.

 Know where you should adjust your seat and align your joints.

 There's greater risk of dropping a weight or over-stretching a joint if you don't have someone to spot you when you work with free weights.

-Make sure they have no cuts or tears, keep them out of extreme heat or cold, and secure them well.
+Make sure they do not have cuts or tears, keep them out of extreme heat or cold, and secure them well.

 When muscles are contracted, they shorten.
 Stretching lengthens muscles and allows them to release tension.
 Hold each stretch 10-30 seconds.

-Your muscles need the time to rebuild and repair themselves.
+Your muscles need time to rebuild and repair themselves.
 That goes for abdominal muscles, too.

 American Council on Exercise